 Registration for Eldridge Park Elementary Chess Club is now available and EPS Chess Club will resume on January 8, 2019.
 Click here for more details and to sign up.
 To pay for EPS Chess Club, go here.

-Registration for Lawrenceville Elementary School Chess Club will re-open on January 8, 2019 at 8 pm.
-LES Chess club will resume on January 17, 2019.
+Registration for Lawrenceville Elementary School Chess Club will re-open on April 22, 2019 at 7:15 pm.
 Click here for more details.

-Registration for Princeton Day School and Chapin School chess clubs are handled offline.
-Contact me with any questions
+Registration for Princeton Day School and Chapin School chess clubs are handled offline by the school administrations.
+Contact me with any questions regarding these programs.